18th century Accessories

 Decency skirt

 An under-petticoat that isn't very wide and a bit over knee-length, worn between shift and stays.
 It's supposed to preserve decency in case you fall or if the panier is lifted by a high wind – there were no drawers underneath.
-Cut as a rectangle and pleated to the waist with a width of maybe 100-150 cm.
+Cut as a rectangle and pleat it to the waist with a width of maybe 100-150 cm.

 Petticoat